surge-synthesizer/surge-synthesizer.github.io/accessibility.md

 ## Basic navigation

-Generally, you can navigate the surge  interface using the keys you normally would in any other app - On Windows with Tab/Shift+Tab and the arrow keys, On Mac with VoiceOver commands.
+You can navigate the surge  interface using the keys you normally would in any other program - On Windows with Tab/Shift+Tab and the arrow keys, On Mac with VoiceOver commands.
 Every control also offers a right-click menu with additional options which can be accessed with Shift+F10 or VO+Shift+M on Mac.

-In addition, you can use Alt+Period/Comma (Windows) or Option+Comma/Period (Mac) to quickly jump the focus between major interface sections.
-This is particularly useful on Windows.
+In addition, you can use Alt+Period/Comma (Windows) or Option+Period/Comma (Mac) to quickly jump the focus between major interface sections.

 Other useful navigation commands worth remembering include: